Indiana man gets 10 years in prison for role in Portland protests - NewsBreak

 Police found a loaded handgun magazine in his pocket.
 A loaded handgun matching the magazine was found discarded near where he was arrested.

 “Malik Fard Muhammad intentionally planned and committed acts of violence that threatened other protestors, members of the public, and law enforcement officers.
-This type of violence has no place in our community,” said FBI Portland Special Agent in Charge Kieran Ramsey.Powerball ticket worth $2 million sold in Howard County
+This type of violence has no place in our community,” said FBI Portland Special Agent in Charge Kieran Ramsey.New evidence in 60-year-old Alcatraz prison break

 “He [Muhammad] came from out-of-state to bring violence to our community.
 This sentence should send a clear message to those who want to engage in violence that it will not be tolerated, and ATF will investigate these acts whenever they occur,” said ATF Seattle Field Division Special Agent in Charge Jonathan T. McPherson.